propella/cheerup/README.md

 ## Instructions for ZSH

 This tool requires your OpenAI API key.
 You can generate one at https://platform.openai.com/account/api-keys.
 Once you have obtained an API key, please set it as the OPENAI_API_KEY environment variable.
+Alternatively, you can write the OPENAI_API_KEY to the `.env` file.

 ```shell
 $ export OPENAI_API_KEY=<Your OpenAI API key>